johnny-bm/areeba-pricing-simulator/docs/architecture/ARCHITECTURE_ANALYSIS.md

-# Areeba Pricing Simulator - Architecture Analysis
+# areeba Pricing Simulator - Architecture Analysis

 ## Executive Summary

-This document provides a comprehensive analysis of the Areeba Pricing Simulator codebase architecture, identifying current patterns, dependencies, and opportunities for restructuring.
+This document provides a comprehensive analysis of the areeba Pricing Simulator codebase architecture, identifying current patterns, dependencies, and opportunities for restructuring.
 The application is a React-based pricing simulator with a feature-based architecture, but shows signs of architectural debt that could benefit from restructuring.

 ## Current Architecture Overview